Dark web: Hacking groups and services

 Many hackers sell their services either individually or as a part of groups.
 Such groups include xDedic, hackforum, Trojanforge, Mazafaka, dark0de and the TheRealDeal darknet market.
 Some have been known to track and extort apparent pedophiles.
 Cyber crimes and hacking services for financial institutions and banks have also been offered over the dark web.
 Attempts to monitor this activity have been made through various government and private organizations, and an examination of the tools used can be found in the Procedia Computer Science journal.
 Use of Internet-scale DNS distributed reflection denial of service (DRDoS) attacks have also been made through leveraging the dark web.
 There are many scam .onion sites also present which end up giving tools for download that are infected with trojan horses or backdoors.

+Recently, around 100,000 compromised ChatGPT users' login information was sold on the dark web in 2023.
+Additionally, the logs showed, in the opinion of the researchers, that the majority of the compromised ChatGPT passwords had been extracted by the data-stealing virus Raccoon.

 Financing and fraud

 Scott Dueweke the president and founder of Zebryx Consulting states that Russian electronic currency such as WebMoney and Perfect Money are behind the majority of the illegal actions.
 In April 2015, Flashpoint received a 5 million dollar investment to help their clients gather intelligence from the deep and dark web.
-There are numerous carding forums, PayPal and Bitcoin trading websites as well as fraud and counterfeiting services.
+There are numerous carding forums, PayPal and bitcoin trading websites as well as fraud and counterfeiting services.
 Many such sites are scams themselves.
 Phishing via cloned websites and other scam sites are numerous, with darknet markets often advertised with fraudulent URLs.

 Illegal pornography

 The type of content that has the most popularity on the dark web is illegal pornography—more specifically, child pornography.
 About 80% of its web traffic is related to accessing child pornography despite it being difficult to find even on the dark web.
-A website called Lolita City, that has since been taken down, contained over 100 GB of child pornographic media and had about 15,000 members.
+A website called Lolita City, which has since been taken down, contained over 100 GB of child pornographic media and had about 15,000 members.

 There is regular law enforcement action against sites distributing child pornography – often via compromising the site and tracking users' IP addresses.
 In 2015, the FBI investigated and took down a website called Playpen.
 At the time, Playpen was the largest child pornography website on the dark web with over 200,000 members.
 Sites use complex systems of guides, forums and community regulation.
 Other content includes sexualised torture and killing of animals and revenge porn.
-In May 2021, German police said that they had dismantled one of the world's biggest child pornography networks on the dark web known as Boystown, the website had over 400,000 registered users.
+In May 2021, German police said that they had dismantled one of the world's biggest child pornography networks on the dark web known as Boystown; the website had over 400,000 registered users.
 Four people had been detained in raids, including a man from Paraguay, on suspicion of running the network.
 Europol said several pedophile chat sites were also taken down in the German-led intelligence operation.